mbrousil/brousil-science/content/publication/brousil-2015/index.md

 doi: "10.3955/046.089.0310"
 ---

-This paper assesses plant-pollinator network structure during sampling periods in 2015-2016 for rural and urban environments in western Washington State, USA.
+This paper discusses plant-pollinator interactions on *Lysichiton americanus* in a western Washington (USA) riparian forest.